 Finishing refers to the last step before cattle are sent to slaughter.

 - Hay: four to six pounds, grass hay

 Adult cattle kept on good-quality pasture should receive all of the nutrients they need from the forage they consume.
 If you need to supplement with commercial feed, look for feed specifically created for beef cattle.
 Don’t feed beef cattle the same food marketed for dairy cattle.
 The nutrient ratios are different, and you can end up giving your beef herd a diet that makes them sick.

 Difference Between Grass, Hay, and Alfalfa

 Beef cattle need different types of hay than dairy cows.
-Dairy cows are fed lush, protein-rich alfalfa hay, and such food can actually make beef cattle sick.
+Dairy cows are fed lush, protein-rich alfalfa hay, and such food actually make beef cattle sick.
 Some signs that your beef herd has consumed too much fresh pasture include bloat, diarrhea and other digestive problems.

 Your cattle will do best on a pasture grass mix of hay.
 This hay includes legumes as well as grass.
-The exact types will differ according to where you hay comes from.
+The exact types will differ according to where your hay comes from.
 Northern farms in the U.S.A. tend to produce more timothy-based hay because timothy grows better in colder climates, but any local mix of legumes and grasses will do just fine to keep your beef cattle in good shape.